rangertaha/urlinsane/README.md

 ## Algorithms

 The modular architecture for code extensibility allows developers to add new typosquatting algorithms with ease.
-Currently we have implements 19 typosquatting algorithms.
+Currently, we have implemented 19 typosquatting algorithms.
 See [Typo Algorithms](https://cybersectech-org.github.io/urlinsane/#algorithms) for details.

 ## Extra Functions